Skip to main content

 It depends on who the lender is and certain limits

-If you take out a (mortgage) loan or lease with a bank or an external third party to finance a business purchase 💰 there is no limit on deductibility (apart from the % of business use if you are an individual financing a car, for example).
+If you take out a (mortgage) loan or leasing from a bank or external third party to finance a professional purchase 💰, there is no limit on deductibility (except for the business use percentage if you are a sole proprietor and you are financing a car, for example).

-On the other hand, if your company borrows from its shareholder/manager or from the latter's spouse, cohabitant or child, limits apply:
+However, if your company borrows from its shareholder/director, or from that person's spouse, legally cohabiting partner or child, certain limits apply:

-• The amount of the interest-bearing loan cannot exceed: taxed reserves at the start of the accounting period + tax-paid-up capital at the end of the accounting period.
+• The amount of the loan generating interest may not exceed: taxed reserves at the start of the accounting period + tax-exempt paid-up capital at the end

-• The maximum rate is that charged on the market for a loan with the same characteristics (amount, term, risk, etc.), except in the case of a non-mortgage loan with no term.
-In this case, the rate is set by the NBB (4.07% for interest relating to 2021).
+• The maximum rate is the market rate for a loan with the same characteristics (amount, duration, risk...), unless it is a non-mortgage loan with no fixed term.
+In that case, the rate is set by the NBB (4.07% for interest relating to 2021)

-💡 If you're in a company and want to be sure about the deductibility of interest on your loans, discuss it with your accountant!
-An analysis is a must!
+💡 If you are operating through a company and want to be sure about the deductibility of interest on your loans, discuss it with your accountant!
+A proper analysis is essential!

 Did this answer your question?